 Fine dine at Aloft, Brooke St Pier, Hobart

 This cool “dining room is on the top floor of the award-winning Brooke Street Pier on Hobart’s majestic waterfront”, so you enjoy a great view.

-Aloft staff made us feel very welcome and they looked after us extremely well all night despite the restaurant being jam packed.
-Plus, the food was elegant, delectable, and interesting.
+Plus, staff made us feel very welcome and they looked after us extremely well all night despite the restaurant being jam-packed.
+Plus, the food was elegant, delectable and curious.
 For example, “master stock pig’s ear and prickly ash” is on the menu.
 In addition, the ambience was lively and the surroundings stylish – a hot spot to be.
 In comparison, the high quality gourmet dishes were of a similar standard to Landscape Restaurant & Grill‘s, but the place had a much more casual, bubbly vibe and has bay views.

 Unfortunately, our dining experience at Peacock and Jones, next to the IXL Jams building, was a steep step down from the flawless experience we enjoyed at Landscape Restaurant & Grill.
 This was despite it being a few doors down and part of the same restaurant group.

-- Upon entering the restaurant, we informed the maître d’hôtel that we had made a booking under Jim’s name and she showed us to our table.
-Not long after, she rang Jim to see if we were still coming… Then Jim replied that she’d already shown us to our table.
-Subsequently, the maître d’hôtel bee-lined through the restaurant back to us while still on the phone to us and then goofily apologised.
+On entering the restaurant, we told the maître d’hôtel that we had made a booking under Jim’s name and she showed us to our table.
+Soon after, she rang Jim to find out if we were still coming… After Jim replied that she’d already shown us to our table, the maître d’hôtel bee-lined through the restaurant back to us while still on the phone to us and then goofily apologised.

-- We sat opposite the kitchen and got the feeling that the head chef and assistant weren’t on good terms.
+We sat opposite the kitchen and got the feeling that the head chef and assistant weren’t on good terms.
 This was because they didn’t appear to speak or look at each other at all throughout our entire evening there.
 Perhaps they were so in tune with each other that they didn’t need to communicate outwardly whatsoever.
-However, I just didn’t sense the love there or in the food.
+However, I just didn’t sense the love between them or in our food.

-- In summary, the food was okay, but not exceptional.
-For example, we weren’t impressed that Jim received an entree purely and simply consisting of some prosciutto and bread for $25.
-Sure, the prosciutto had been aged for 2 years, but there were no accompaniments to jazz it up, like some olives.
+In summary, the food was okay, but not exceptional.
+For example, we weren’t impressed that Jim received an entree purely consisting of some prosciutto and bread for $25.
+Sure, the prosciutto had been aged for 2 years, but there were no accompaniments to jazz it up, like some olives or dip.
 For this reason, we felt that the dish was lazy and very uninspiring.
 Needless to say, we could’ve made the same thing at home in two seconds with some aged prosciutto from the supermarket.

-- When we told the maître d’hôtel that we’d booked a table at The Point Revolving Restaurant, she dissed The Point by pulling a face by saying that it was so eighties and really nothing special.
-In effect, this was unprofessional.
+When we told the maître d’hôtel that we’d booked a table at The Point Revolving Restaurant, she dissed The Point by pulling a face and saying that it was so eighties and really nothing special.
+We felt that this was very unprofessional (and unkind).

-See Hobart while fine dining at The Point Revolving Restaurant,
+Do a 360 view of Hobart at The Point Revolving Restaurant,

 Wrest Point Casino, 410 Sandy Bay Rd, Sandy Bay